-ELEMENT has an overarching objective to increase the resilience of landscapes and forest-dependent communities in Nagaland.
-The project supports the State of Nagaland in its transition to environmentally sustainable and resilient management of landscapes and forests by addressing the root causes negatively affecting the vitality of these ecosystems.
-By using a "landscape approach", i.e., taking both a geographical and socio-economic approach to managing the land, water and forest resources that form the foundation (the natural capital), the project will support strengthening capacities of the participating State Government and local actors to restore degraded landscapes by introducing a landscape approach and helping utilize technological solutions.
+ELEMENT has an overarching objective to increase the resilience of landscapes and forest-dependent communities in Tripura and Nagaland.
+The project supports the states of Nagaland and Tripura in their transition to environmentally sustainable and resilient management of landscapes and forests by addressing the root causes negatively affecting the vitality of these ecosystems.
+By using a "landscape approach", i.e., taking both a geographical and socio-economic approach to managing the land, water and forest resources that form the foundation (the natural capital), the project will support strengthening capacities of the participating state governments and local actors to restore degraded landscapes by introducing a landscape approach and helping utilize technological solutions.
 Degraded forest landscapes will be restored by implementing community-led integrated landscape and natural resource management plans to support improved ecosystem services, such as carbon sequestration, water availability, soil conservation, and wildlife habitat protection.
-ELEMENT will also support nature-based tourism and sustainable forest-based livelihoods by facilitating value chain improvement, market linkages and creating an enabling environment for community-based forest-
+ELEMENT will also support nature-based tourism and sustainable forest-based livelihoods by facilitating value chain improvement, market linkages and creating an enabling

-&lt;sup>1This includes strengthening the capacities of the a) implementing agencies in facilitating the process of needs identification, articulation and as well as priotization of activities that the community intends to undertake as part of the program, b) Community institutions to undertake a self-driven needs and situation assessment with respect to their resources, identify possible solutions in the form of management plans and develop agency to implement those plans.
+1This includes strengthening the capacities of the a) implementing agencies in facilitating the process of needs identification, articulation and as well as priotization of activities that the community intends to undertake as part of the program, b) Community institutions to undertake a self-driven needs and situation assessment with respect to their resources, identify possible solutions in the form of management plans and develop agency to implement those plans.